Gun safety tips for your family

 About one-third of U.S. households with children have a gun.
 While it's very likely your child will be exposed to a household with a gun, there are steps you can take to keep your children safe from firearm accidents.

-It's scary to think about, but an average of 13 children die each day from guns.
-That makes guns the leading cause of death in children.
+Guns are the leading cause of death in children in the U.S. It's scary to think about, but an average of 13 children die each day from guns.
 And amidst an adolescent mental health crisis, having a gun in the home also substantially increases the risk of suicide and homicide in adolescents.

-Here's how you can keep your child safe — both at home and when they visit with a friend or family member who owns a firearm.
+Here's more tips on how you can keep your child safe — both at home and when they visit with a friend or family member who owns a firearm.

 How to safely store a gun